1844144/GuntherVD.github.io/connect-ESP32-with-linux.md

 ## Connect ESP32 with linux

+The ESP32 i am using for this example is the [ESP32 DevKitC](https://www.espressif.com/en/products/hardware/esp32-devkitc/overview) from Espressif

 ![](assets/images/esp32.jpg)

 Unlike windows, linux don't have com1, com2 and so on.
 In Linux devices are found in the /dev/ directory.
 In order to find the port of our ESP32 we unplug the ESP32 and type in a prompt: